sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 Each time we step downwards, we invert the links to point to the parent.
 The next step will be to venture into the NULL left-child from the current point.

-This image has not even finished the first run of step 1 from above yet, so lets continue.
+This image has not even finished the first run of step 1 from above yet, so let's continue.

 {{% fluid_img "/img/post/robson-traversal/inversion02.png" %}}